mietek/haskell-on-heroku-website/pages/tutorial/index.md

 3. Finally, the app’s new install directory is prepared and archived, and the app is installed.

 Halcyon determines which sandbox archive to restore by calculating a _constraints hash_ of the version constraints declared by your app.
-Similarly, the correct version of GHC to use is implied by the `base` package constraint:
+Similarly, the right version of GHC to use is implied by the `base` package constraint:

 ```
 $ grep -E '^base-' .halcyon/constraints